cujojs/meld/docs/reference.md

 ## Matching method names

-In addition to passing a String to specify what method to advise, you can also pass an Array, a RegExp, a Function as the second parameter, and meld will apply the supplied advice to each method that matches.
+In addition to passing a String to specify what method to advise, you can also pass an Array, a RegExp, or a Function as the second parameter, and meld will apply the supplied advice to each method that matches.

 ### String match